-- Connect or insert any external storage media (external hard drives, USB drives, CDs or DVDs) or file server shares that you want to search in addition to your computer's hard drive.
+- Connect any external storage media or file server shares that you want to search in addition to your computer's hard drive.

-- Disconnect from any file server shares that you do NOT want Identity Finder to search.
+- Disconnect from any file server shares that you do NOT want to search.

 - If you use Microsoft Outlook as your email client, follow these additional steps to set your Outlook password.

-- To launch Identity Finder Enterprise Edition, select Start > All Programs > Identity Finder > Identity Finder.
+- Select Start > All Programs > Identity Finder > Identity Finder.

-Important Note: This profile password will automatically be used to password-protect files via Identity Finder's Secure action or the Encrypt tool.
+IMPORTANT: Your profile password will be used to password-protect files via Identity Finder's Secure action or the Encrypt tool.
 There is NO WAY to recover a forgotten profile password.
-Once you've established this password, write it down and lock it in a SECURE location.
+Once you've created this password, write it down and lock it in a SECURE location.
 If you plan to password-protect files for Carnegie Mellon business or academic operations, be sure to inform your supervisor of the secure location of the profile password to ensure business continuity.
-Do NOT use your Andrew account password as your profile password.
+DO NOT use your Andrew account password as your profile password.

-- The Automatic Search Using AnyFind window appears.
-Under AnyFind Searching, be sure that the checkboxes for Social Security Numbers, Bank Account Numbers, Credit Card Numbers, Driver Licenses and Passwords are checked.
-Under AnyFind Worldwide Searching, select Yes if you are likely to have personal information from Australia, Canada or the United Kingdom stored on your computer.
-Click Next.
+- Select the checkboxes for Social Security Numbers, Bank Account Numbers, Credit Card Numbers, Driver Licenses and Passwords.
+If you have personal information from Australia, Canada or the United Kingdom stored on your computer, also select those countries.

-- The Locations window appears.
-Check to be sure that checkboxes for Files and Compressed Files, Browsers, E-Mails and Attachments and Windows Registry are selected.
-Under File Locations, select the radio button for the places you want to search.
+- Select the radio button for the places you want to search.
 Choose either My Documents and Settings, My Computer or Custom Location.
 If Custom Location is chosen, click the browse button to specify a directory or folder.

 - If you have extensive access to university related PII or financial data, run Identity Finder weekly.